pablodecm/phd_thesis/src/101_chapter_1.md

   and hence they are their own anti-particle, which is currently being experimentally tested.
-It also worth noting that in order to explain the smallness of neutrino masses in a principled way, the Seesaw mechanism [cite] has been proposed, which implictly assummes that the SM is only a low-energy scale effective theory of a more complete unified theory.
+It also worth noting that in order to explain the smallness of neutrino masses in a principled way, the Seesaw mechanism [cite] has been proposed, which implicitly assumes that the SM is only a low-energy scale effective theory of a more complete unified theory.

-* **mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [cite] or the red shift of type Ia supernovae [cite], consistently point to the hyphothesis of an accerating expansion of the current universe.
+* **mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [cite] or the red shift of type Ia supernovae [cite], consistently point to the hypothesis of an accelerating expansion of the current universe.
 The simplest way to account for this in cosmological models is to include a cosmological constant, which be understood of an intrinsic energy density of the vacuum, exerting a negative pressure and therefore driving the observed expansion of the